The impact of gas accretion and AGN feedback on the scatter of the mass-metallicity relation: Results

 In order to know where to look for an observational signature of these gas accretion rate variations, it is necessary to consider their origins and timescales.
-Generally speaking, the variability in gas accretion rates can have causes that are either external (accretion of gas onto the galaxy from the large-scale environment) or internal (displacement of gas from extended low density HI envelopes to the denser star-forming disc).
+Generally speaking, the variability in low-metallicity gas accretion rates onto the central star-forming regions can have causes that are either external (accretion of gas onto the galaxy from the large-scale environment) or internal (displacement of gas from extended low density HI envelopes to the denser star-forming disc).
 In either case, the timescales are expected to be long, on the order of several Gyr, at least at the present time.
-For example, the timescale expected for the natural up-and-down changes in gas mass and star formation activity under the equilibrium model are long, at $0.4t_H\sim5$~Gyr \citep{lilly13,tacchella16}, and similarly the timescale to transport gas radially from the outer disk to the central region of a galaxy is set by the dynamical friction timescale, which approaches the Hubble time at $z=0$ \citep{tacconi20}.
-There is also evidence from simulations that MZR offset, and the systematic variations in gas accretion rate, are long-lived (timescales of several Gyr) and related to halo properties \citep{delucia20,vanloon21}.
-If this prediction is correct, there should be a clear observable signature: at fixed stellar mass, the galaxies with the highest metallicites should have the lowest accretion rates as a result of residing in the most massive dark matter halos, and vice versa.
-Indeed, \citet{vandevoort11}, for example, show that above a threshold halo mass of $10^{12}$\msun, accretion rates onto galaxies decrease sharply with increasing $M_{h}$.
-We perform this test in Section \ref{sec:clustering}, using two different methods: first we use the clustering amplitude measured from the two-point correlation function as a proxy for the typical halo mass of different galaxy sub-samples, and secondly, by using the central/satellite classification and halo masses from the group catalog of \citet{lim17}.
+For example, the timescale expected for the natural up-and-down changes in gas mass and star formation activity under the equilibrium model are long, at $0.4t_H\sim5$~Gyr \citep{lilly13,tacchella16}.
+Similarly the timescale to transport gas radially from the outer disk to the central region of a galaxy is set by the dynamical friction timescale, which approaches the Hubble time at $z=0$ \citep{tacconi20}, with simulations suggesting a timescale of $\sim5$~Gyr to transport gas radially by 10kpc \citep{okalidis21}.
+There is also evidence from simulations that MZR offset, and the systematic variations in gas accretion rate, are long-lived (timescales of several Gyr), although we note that \citet{torrey19} report shorter timescale variations (on the order of $\sim1$Gyr) in the gas mass, SFR and metallicity of low mass galaxies.

+Our aim here is to look for evidence of this scenario, and investigate whether any changes in gas supply are due to internal or external factors.
+On the one hand, we expect galaxies in overdense regions of the cosmic web to have less access to fresh gas supply, and therefore to display higher metallicities.
+This is seen for example by \citet{donnan22} as an increased metallicity in galaxies closest to nodes in the cosmic web, and in a range of studies that look for the impact of environment on metallicity, which is particularly strong for satellite galaxies \citep[see summary in e.g.][]{maiolino19}.
+On the other hand, if the link between gas mass and metallicity is caused either by feedback or by internal gas displacement (rather than external accretion), then at fixed stellar mass we might not expect a strong link between gas, metallicity, and halo properties/environment.